abelsj60/my-site/app/data/the-story/story-chapter-four.md

 Pixelated colors flooded the floor, stirring memories of impractical magic.
 "Software is a story," he said, as a blur zipped across the horizon.
 The city and its spires were drenched in warm autumn light.

-"Code the way to tell it," he added aloud, while writing a recursive loop to screen.
+"Code the way to tell it," he added, while writing a small recursive loop to screen.

 That night, a fairy darted inside the boy's room as he slept.
 She skid to a swift stop on the dark lamp beside him.
-"He still believes," she sang down its spout.
+"He does believe," she cried down its spout.

 An angry blue bolt shot out.